Piyotato/HappyHourTechnicalScreen/README.md

 Hence, `timeStored` is used to keep track of overflowed time to make sure the player gets energy fairly.

-In this repository, I have mocked up a [simple database](HappyHourTechnicalScreen/EnergyDatabase.cs) using a `Dictionary` keyed by `playerId` that further simulates the environment that this function might be used.
+In this repository, I have mocked up a [simple database](HappyHourTechnicalScreen/EnergyDatabase.cs) using a `Dictionary` keyed by `playerId` that further simulates the environment that this function might be used, i.e. methods for spending energy.
 The code has also been [unit-tested](HappyHourTechnicalScreen/EnergyDatabaseTests.cs) using the NUnit constraint model (unit tests are in this repository as well).

 Some main assumptions I made about the behaviour of this system:
 1. There's a realistic driver providing the `CurrentTime` value, and it will always provide values that doesn't cause `deltaEnergy` to overflow.
 In my test environment, I have it such that I can manually adjust it.